 Take one pill every day, no more than 24 hours apart.
 When the pills run out, start a new pack the following day.
 You may get pregnant if you do not take one pill daily.
 Get your prescription refilled before you run out of pills completely.

-The 28-day-birth control pack contains seven "reminder" pills to keep you on your regular cycle.
+Some birth control packs contain seven "reminder" pills to keep you on your regular cycle.
 Your period will usually begin while you are using these reminder pills.